Limited Recourse Borrowing Arrangement

 3. Title Documentation: Verify that legal title is held by the bare trustee on behalf of the SMSF and confirm beneficial ownership.

-4. Loan Repayments: Check records of loan repayments for compliance with the loan agreement and that payments are made from the SMSF’s bank account.
+4. Loan Repayments: Check records of loan repayments for compliance with the loan agreement and ensure that payments are made from the SMSF’s bank account.

 5. Property Valuation: Ensure a recent property valuation confirms the borrowing is within allowable limits, verifying a reasonable Loan to Value Ratio (LVR).